20 Jun How to define a strong KAM Training Path

 All in all, in real life, the number and nature of modules that are integrated into a KAM Training Path are influenced by a company’s view on how strategic KAM and the Key Account Managers are for the company, what is required to “do the KAM job”, and by the available resources.

-At one of my current customer, a large industrial firm, in addition to the initial core KAM Training, we identified 4 additional topics on which a specific skills development effort would help the Global Account Managers progress in their job.
+At one of my current customers, a large industrial firm, in addition to the initial core KAM Training, we identified 4 additional topics on which a specific skills development effort would help the Global Account Managers progress in their job.
 With a smaller company, in the financial services space, in order to support the initial phase of a KAM initiative, we defined 3 base modules which, delivered across a time period of a 6 months and complemented by on-the-job coaching, helped the Key Account Managers start their new mission.
 As the KAM activities develop, 2 advanced modules were defined and implemented in a second phase, 2 years later as the company and the people had gained more experience.

 In addition, as the KAM initiative develops, you should consider developing a KAM Training Path for a broader audience.
 Of course, both the format and nature of the Training Path should be simpler than for the Key Account Managers.

 Last but not least, if KAM is really a stategic instrument at your company, you might decide to implement a KAM Certification Process in order to recognize the seniority and proficiency of your Key Account Managers.
+This certification process can be driven internally – an increasing number of organisations use such certifications as part of their Sales Enablement activities – or they can be done in collaboration with associations, such as AKAM or SAMA.

 In the next post on KAM Training we will explore the format of the training, who should deliver and how to measure.